merenlab/merenlab.org/data/2017_Delmont_et_al_SAR11_SAAVs/index.md

 ### Generating a genomic collection

 At this point anvi'o still doesn't know how to link scaffolds to each isolate genome.
 In anvi'o, this kind of knowledge is maintained through 'collections'.
-In orer to link scaffolds to genomes of origin, we used the program `anvi-import-collection` to create an anvi'o collection in our merged profile database.
+In order to link scaffolds to genomes of origin, we used the program `anvi-import-collection` to create an anvi'o collection in our merged profile database.

 We first generated a 2-columns, TAB-delimited collections file: